 Brigi, my friend was pretty happy because she found great wifi, so she could get some job done.

 We’ve decided to go from South through the Grand Teton National Park.
 We crossed the Wyoming border and everything was simply beautiful.
 Green rolling hills, forests, lakes, rivers, waterfalls, and mountains.
 The top of the mountains still had snow on them.
 We have stopped pretty often and followed the “touristy” sights.
 I found a small RV park by the south entrance of the Grand Teton Park, called the Fireside Resort in Buffalo Valley.
 It was a pretty basic park and it was a bit pricey but probably we paid for the location.
 We just spent the night and the next day followed the road up North to Yellowstone.

 170 miles driven

 We spent the whole day in Yellowstone.
 We followed the big loop counter-clockwise.
-We have stopped by each point of interest on our map, took pictures, and walked around a bit.
+We stopped by each point of interest on our map, took pictures, and walked around a bit.
 It was Saturday, many people visited the park.
-We saw lots of wildlife, bison, elks, bears in their natural habitat.
+We saw lots of wildlife, bison, elks, and bears in their natural habitat.
 It was awesome!
 We spent the night right outside the West entrance of the park at the Rustic Wagon RV park.

 380 miles driven